 Smoking is not permitted in the building or in the park.

-It is $500 per day for use of the site and $150 per hour that is over the agreed time.
+$250.00 to $500.00 per hour.
 You will be charged until the crew has cleaned up and departed the site.
 Staff member(s) that will be managing the shoot will be paid by the production crew $10/hour between the hours of 10:00am and 4:00pm and $25/hour anytime before or after 10:00- 4:00pm.
 An invoice will be given to the manager of the shoot on the last day.
 Payment for the full amount can be provided by certified check, or money order no more than five business days after wrap up.
 An estimate will be provided beforehand for your convenience.

 Decoration of the museum is not allowed except under direct supervision of the staff.
 Decorations which may damage any part of the historical structure (including the use of nails, screws, staples, or tape on any floor, wall, window, window sill, door, or ceiling) are prohibited.

 Flowers may be brought into the museum but are not allowed on any museum furnishings or collections.
 Free-standing floral arrangements are allowed, but placement may not conflict with any fire code regulations.

 Fires in the fireplace, burning candles, and any other open fires are not permitted.

 Museum furniture and collections may not be used and should be moved only by museum personnel.

 Nothing can block the doors because this will interfere with fire codes.